sec0ps/macchanger/README.md

-# MAC Address Changer

-A Python utility for Windows that allows users to view and change MAC addresses on network interfaces.
+# macchanger 🧙‍♂️ — because naming things is hard

+A lightweight MAC address spoofing utility designed *specifically for Windows 11*.
+Why?
+Because all the other tools we tried threw tantrums or silently failed on recent Windows 11 builds — and when you're onsite during a physical security engagement, that's not the time for debugging.

+## 🎯 Purpose

+`macchanger` is built to support physical security teams and red teamers who need quick, reliable MAC spoofing on modern Windows 11 systems — without messy dependencies or driver drama.

-## Features
+## ✅ Features

-- List all available network interfaces with their current MAC addresses
-- Change MAC addresses manually or generate random ones
+- 🔄 Spoof MAC addresses with ease on Windows 11
-- User-friendly GUI interface
+- 🧹 Restore original MAC address after engagement
-- Command-line interface for automation
+- ⚡ CLI-friendly for automation
-- Interactive mode for easier adapter selection
-- Administrator privilege check
-- Support for both wired and wireless adapters
+- 🔒 Minimal footprint for OPSEC-sensitive work

+## 🚫 Why not use the usual suspects?

+Most *nix-oriented tools don’t play nice with Windows 11 anymore.
+Either they:
+- Crash on execution
+- Require outdated WinPcap/Npcap tweaks
+- Fail silently when interacting with modern adapters

+We built this because we got tired of explaining to clients why our spoofing failed during a demo.
+Now it just works™️.

+## 🧪 Tested On

+- ✅ Windows 11 Pro (23H2 and newer)
+- ✅ Intel & Realtek adapters (USB + onboard)

 ## Requirements